-The Company had a \$5.6 million junior participating interest in a first mortgage loan secured by an apartment building in Bear Canyon, California that had a maturity date of July 2012 and bore interest at a fixed rate of 10%.
-During 2009, the Company established a \$5.6 million provision for loan loss related to this property equal to the carrying value of the loan.
+The Company had a \$5.6 million junior participating interest in a first mortgage loan secured by an apartment building in Bear Canyon, Arizona that had a maturity date of July 2012 and bore interest at a fixed rate of 10%.
+During 2009, the Company established a \$5.6 million provision for loan loss related to this property equal to the carrying value of the loan and in the second quarter of 2010, terminated the loan as well as the provision.
 In April 2010, the Company purchased the property securing this loan by deed-in-lieu of foreclosure and assumed the \$20.8 million senior interest in a first mortgage loan.
-The Company recorded this transaction as real estate owned in its Consolidated Financial Statements.
-For the three and six months ended June 30, 2010, the Company recorded property operating income of \$0.6 million and property operating expenses of \$0.8 million.
-At June 30, 2010, this investment's balance sheet was comprised of land and building, net of accumulated depreciation and allowances, totaling approximately \$20.6 million, cash of \$0.1 million, other assets of \$0.8 million, mortgage note payable of \$20.8 million and other liabilities of \$0.3 million.
-The Company will finalize the purchase price allocation within one year of the acquisition date.
+The Company recorded this transaction as real estate owned in its Consolidated Financial Statements at a fair value of \$20.8 million.
+For the three and nine months ended September 30, 2010, the Company recorded property operating income of \$0.6 million and \$1.2 million, respectively, and property operating expenses, including depreciation, of \$0.9 million and \$1.8 million, respectively.
+At September 30, 2010, this investment's balance sheet was comprised of land and building, net of accumulated depreciation and allowances, totaling approximately \$20.4 million, cash of \$0.1 million, other assets of \$0.6 million, mortgage note payable of \$20.8 million and other liabilities of \$0.3 million.